 Alzheimer’s is the most common type of dementia and is the cause of 60–70% of cases of dementia.
 The most common and early symptom is difficulty in remembering recent events.

-What kind of care is available?
+What kind of Alzheimer’s care options are available?

 There are quite a few options of care available to you and your loved ones, depending on the level of cognitive degeneration.